We love hearing your stories about what our Moraine means to you and why you choose to take action to help protect it.

-Our Program Manager Kristie has pledged to hug 150 trees!
+One of our volunteers, Kristie has pledged to hug 150 trees!

 “There is something special about trees that make you want to embrace them.
 Not just accept them—EMBRACE them.
 Our country is home to vast forests with ancient trees.
 Some seem small like the timeworn cedars on the cliffs of the Bruce Trail, while others are monstrous like the redwoods in BC.
 Regardless of size, or species—all trees are perfectly huggable and worthy of a little love!
 My personal favorite is the Hemlock tree, but I’m sharing my cuddle with any tree that calls to me.
 Maples, Spruces, Birches, and Pines…get outside and wrap your arms around a tree!”